ARMmbed/mbed-client/README.md

         }
 ```

-* Please note, currently this API supports only non-secure mode operations.
+**Note**: This API supports only non-secure mode operations.
 Security features will be added in upcoming releases.

-During registering your endpoint, you will also need to register all your resources that you would like to monitor or follow from mbed Deivce Server.
+When registering your endpoint, you will also need to register all your resources that you would like to monitor or follow via the mbed Deivce Server.

-This can be easily achieved by creating resource objects and passing them to register API for registration purposes.
+To do this, create the resource objects and pass them to the register API for registration purposes.

-For example, if you want to register your OMA LWM2M Device object , you need to simply create the device object and set the values for manadatory resources like this.
+For example, if you want to register your OMA LWM2M Device object, you need to create the device object and set the values for manadatory resources as follows:

 ```
 #include "lwm2m-client/m2mdevice.h"
 M2MDevice *device = M2MInterfaceFactory::create_device();